 or when setting arrows or flow

 on aggregate links.
-See Enabling aggregate links.id
+See Enabling aggregate links.id of the node/combo

 at the other end of the aggregate link that comes second in alphanumeric order.